Japan hopes to join an elite club by landing on the moon: A closer look

 TOKYO — (AP) — Japan hopes to make the world's first "pinpoint landing" on the moon early Saturday, joining a modern push for lunar contact with roots in the Cold War-era space race between the United States and the Soviet Union.

-As Japan and others look to enter a club so far occupied by only the United States, the Soviet Union, India and China, victory means international scientific and diplomatic accolades and potential domestic political gains.
+As Japan and others look to enter a club so far occupied by only the United States, the Soviet Union, India and China, victory would mean international scientific and diplomatic accolades and potential domestic political gains.

-Here’s a look at high-profile recent and upcoming attempts, and what they might mean, ahead of Japan’s moon landing.
+Here’s a look at high-profile recent and upcoming attempts, and what they might mean, before Japan’s moon landing.

 THE UNITED STATES